fsi-hack4autism/hackathon-2024/README.md

 The date of the event is April 3rd and 4th.
 The event will be hybrid.
 The in-person venue will be in NYC at the EY Headquarter in 1 Manhattan West during World Autism Awareness Month (April).

 ## Proposed Use cases

-### Theme 2: Ideas that are more innovative an technology focused
+### Theme 1: Ideas that are focused on improving therapy using copilot

 #### Use case 1: In-session co-pilot
 This use case is planned to assist the BCBA during a session with the parent in one or more of the following ways:
 * Multi-sensory data capture